Showing posts with label 2020. Show all posts

 Well, after suffering through Marble Madness, I wasn't initially keen with Randomazer.
 At first, I struggled and it destroyed what little patience I managed to muster!
 But the tutorials are helpful so I managed to get a grip of this intriguing puzzler which has elements of Lemmings in some respects.
 Yep, I still find it infuriating (sorry Thomas!) but it's unique and oddly very addictive!

-It's incredible to think a brand new Atari STe game is born from what was a basic maze generator only a couple of months ago.
-I wish Thomas much success with this but please remember that it is a Work-In-Progress.
-Any feedback, help or other ideas will be appreciated so click the link and get this baby playtested right now :-)
+It's incredible to think a brand new Atari STe game was born from what was a basic maze generator only a couple of months ago.
+I wish Thomas much success with this but please remember that it is currently a Work-In-Progress.
+Any feedback, help, or other ideas will be appreciated so click the link and get this baby playtested right now :-)

 Update: the game is pretty much finished albeit marked as a beta as I write.
-You can download it right now from Thomas's website for free with the final release only hours away and the boxed version available to pre-order!!
+You can download it right now from Thomas's website for free with the final release only hours away.
+Please note, that the boxed version is available to pre-order!!
 Also, it's worth checking out Stickhead's fantastic new video showcasing the current game.
 Enjoy!!

 Use those green arrows to safely guide your ball home (the green square)